Country

 subordinates to the Arakanese kings.
 Ancestors of the present Bohmong dynasty

-Pegu King of Burma under Arakan's rule in Chittagong.
+were the successor of the Pegu King of Burma under Arakan's rule in Chittagong.
 In 1614,

 King Mong Kha Maung, the king of Arakan appointed Maung Saw Pru as Governor of